suddi/knightwatcherbot/README.md

 This will generate a config file named `claudia.json`

-To deploy to the same function afterwards:
+To deploy the same function afterwards to AWS Lambda:

 ````
 claudia update
 ````

+**NOTE:** `claudia` is a `devDependency` within this package, you will need to reference it within `node_modules` if it is not globally installed